VoltCruelerz/Greed/README.md

 ### Left Pane - Mods

-> _The left pane shows the list of mods and allows you to modify them._
+> _The left pane shows the list of mods and allows you to modify how they are loaded._

 ![Left Pane](assets/LeftPaneButtons.png)